 The values in the table quantify preferences between the individual systems: e.g., system 4 was clearly preferred to system 5 (27.5 vs. 6.5).

-Using the maximum likelihood estimate from [3] gives the following values on an absolute scale (direct output from the estimation algorithm and rescaled values on an MOS scale arbitrarily assigning a value of 5.00 to the best and 1.00 to the worst system):
+Using the maximum likelihood estimate from [3] results in values on an absolute scale as shown in Table 2 (direct output from the estimation algorithm).
+Note that it is in general not possible to define an absolute minimum/maximum quality index on this absolute scale.
+The intention of this procedure is to provide a ranking between the different systems.
+The distances between the systems also describe the quality difference observed between the systems in a subjective test.

+In addition, rescaled values on an MOS scale arbitrarily assigning a value of 5.0 to the best and 1.0 to the worst system.
+Other mappings can be considered as well.

 Table 2: Example maximum likelihood estimate